 Separate your Jolly Ranchers by color/flavor.

-That’s watermelon, apple and cherry in front, with grape and blue raspberry in the back.
-As you can see, you don’t necessarily get equal numbers of every flavor in an assortment bag.
-I got more of the grape than any other flavor, and less of blue raspberry.
-But even with the blue raspberry, I had more than enough to do the whole experiment twice.
+This bag had more of the grape than any other flavor, and less of blue raspberry.
+But even with the blue raspberry, there was more than enough to do the whole experiment twice.

 Step 2: Put Jolly Ranchers in flasks

 Put twelve Jolly Ranchers of each flavor into each flask.
 Yes, you can put them directly into the flask instead of into a mixing container.
 The reason?

 Because you’re not going to have to skim anything out of it, like you do with waxy candies like Skittles.
 Every bit of the Jolly Ranchers – which are mostly corn syrup, sugar, flavorings and colors – belongs in the final product here.

 And that’s why Jolly Rancher Vodka is so much easier than a lot of candy infusions.
 Once you’re done, you should have five flasks with beautiful colored candies in the bottom.

 Next, pour the vodka into the flasks over the candies.
 Stick a funnel (optional) into the neck of each flask, and pour your vodka down it.
 I filled mine to the top of the neck.